Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Introduction

 The SOR problem across multiple lit pools was first studied in \cite{cont2017optimal} under a convex optimization framework. \cite{baldacci2020adaptive} extended the single-period model to multiple trading periods and adopted a Bayesian framework for updating the model parameters.
-For allocation across dark pools, \cite{ganchev2010censored} formulated the problem as an online learning problem with censored feedback and applied the Kaplan-Meier estimate for estimating the reward distribution. \cite{agarwal2010optimal} proposed an exponentiated gradient style algorithm and proved an optimal regret guarantee $O(K\sqrt{T})$ under the adversarial setting.
-It is worth noting that there is no existing results on learning to route across both dark pools and lit pools \cite{hambly2021recent}.
+For allocation across dark pools, \cite{laruelle2011optimal} adopted a stochastic control approach to solve the optimal order splitting strategy, \cite{ganchev2010censored} formulated the problem as an online learning problem with censored feedback and applied the Kaplan-Meier estimator to estimate the reward distribution. \cite{agarwal2010optimal} proposed an exponentiated gradient-style algorithm and proved an optimal regret guarantee $O(K\sqrt{T})$ under the adversarial setting. \cite{bernasconi2022dark} applied an existing combinatorial MAB algorithm to the context of SOR and conducted numerical testing on it.
+It is worth noting that there are no existing results on learning to route across both dark pools and lit pools \citep{hambly2021recent}. {Finally, bandit algorithms have become increasingly popular in financial application domains.
+Examples include market making \citep{abernethy2013adaptive}, robo-advising \citep{alsabah2021robo} and portfolio selection \citep{huo2017risk}.}